Guest Posts

 Meta-analysis

-In addition to a systematic review, we performed a frequentist random effect model meta-analysis including five studies with a total of patients.
+Beyond a conventional systematic review, we undertook a frequentist random effect model meta-analysis that encompassed five studies with an aggregate patient total.

 Open in a separate window